38/d4-format/README.md

 OPTIONS:
     -r, --region <bed_file_path>      A bed file that describes the region we want to run the stat -s, --stat <stat_type>            The type of statistics we want to perform, by default average.
-You can specify statistic methods: mean, median, hist, percentile=X% (If this is not speficied d4tools will use mean by default)
+You can specify statistic methods: perc_cov, mean, median, hist, percentile=X% (If this is not speficied d4tools will use mean by default)
     -t, --threads <num_of_threads>    Number of threads